ahnafatef/guidelines/version-control/README.md

 # Git Workflow for Collaborative Projects

-This document outlines the Git workflow that all collaborators in this organization should follow to ensure a clean, manageable, and efficient development process.
-By adhering to these guidelines, we can minimize merge conflicts, maintain a clear project history, and facilitate smooth collaboration.
+This document outlines the Git workflow that all collaborators in this project should follow to ensure a clean, manageable, and efficient development process.
+By following these guidelines, we can minimize merge conflicts, maintain a clear project history, avoid the common problem of excluding commits from the main/prod branch when merging a feature and facilitate smooth collaboration.

 ## Core Principles

 * **Isolate Features:** Each new feature or bug fix should be developed in its own dedicated branch.
-* **Keep `main` Production-Ready:** The `main` branch should always reflect the stable, production-ready state of the codebase.
+* **Keep `main` or `prod` Production-Ready:** The `main` or `prod` branch should always reflect the stable, production-ready state of the codebase.
 * **Integrate Frequently:** Small, well-tested changes are easier to manage and integrate.
-* **Clear Commit Messages:** Write informative and concise commit messages that explain the purpose of each change.
+* **Clear Commit Messages:** Write informative and concise commit messages that explain the purpose of each change (more on this below).
-* **Code Review is Essential:** All changes should be reviewed by at least one other team member before being merged into `main`.
+* **Code Review is Essential:** All changes should be reviewed by at least one other team member before being merged into `main` or `prod`.

 ## Branching Strategy

 We utilize the following long-lived branches:

-* **`main`:** The primary branch representing the stable, production-ready codebase. **Do not commit directly to `main`.**
+* **`main` or `prod`:** The primary branch representing the stable, production-ready codebase. **Do not commit directly to `main` or `prod`.**
 * **`staging`:** An integration branch for features that are nearing completion and are being tested together.
 Experimental or incomplete features may also reside here temporarily.
+Assume this branch to be unstable and in no way suitable to be merged directly into `main` or `prod`.

 And the following short-lived branches:

 * **`feature/*` (e.g., `feature/user-authentication`, `feature/payment-integration`):** Branches created from `staging` for developing new features.
-* **`bugfix/*` (e.g., `bugfix/login-issue`, `bugfix/data-corruption`):** Branches created from `main` to address specific bugs in the production code.
+* **`bugfix/*` (e.g., `bugfix/login-issue`, `bugfix/data-corruption`):** Branches created from `main` or `prod` to address specific bugs in the production code.
-* **`hotfix/*` (e.g., `hotfix/security-vulnerability`):** Branches created directly from `main` for critical, immediate fixes that need to bypass the regular release cycle.
+* **`hotfix/*` (e.g., `hotfix/security-vulnerability`):** Branches created directly from `main` or `prod` for critical, immediate fixes that need to bypass the regular release cycle.

+* If multipe collaborators are working on the same feature, consider having 2 levels of branching, e.g. (create a feature branch, `feature/user-payment`, then create further branches from this branch such as, `feature/user-payment-habib`, `feature/user-payment-anwar`, etc.).
+Then reabse onto `feature/user-payment`, and merge this onto the respective rebased branch (this will be a fast forward).

 ## Workflow Steps